janosh/svelte-multiselect/src/routes/(demos)/(attachments)/attachments/+page.md

 ### `file_drop`

 `file_drop` expands dropped directories, applies the same MIME/extension accept syntax as a file input and reports processing errors.
-A drop with no accepted files is ignored, and only the latest in-flight drop may complete.
+A drop with no accepted files is ignored.
+A newer drop supersedes expansion work that has not reached `on_files`; a callback already running is left to finish.

 ```svelte example id="attachments-file-drop"
 <script lang="ts">